 Homeowners, gardeners, landscapers, farmers, and groundskeepers who regularly used Roundup or generic glyphosate products.

-For decades, talcum powder was marketed as a safe, everyday product for adults and babies alike.
-But research has linked long-term talcum powder use — particularly in the genital area — to an increased risk of ovarian cancer.
+Talcum powder was marketed as safe for decades.
+It was recommended for adults and babies alike.
+Research has linked long-term talcum powder use, particularly in the genital area, to an increased risk of ovarian cancer.
 Some talc-based products have also been found to contain trace amounts of asbestos, a known carcinogen.
-Major manufacturers have faced massive legal liability, and cases continue to be filed by people who used these products for years without knowing the risk.
+Major manufacturers have faced significant legal liability.
+Cases continue to be filed by people who used these products for years without knowing the risks.

 Who's at Risk?